-The deferred tax liability was recognised for the fair value adjustments that arose on transition to IFRS and is being released to the income statement over a period of ten years from adoption.
+The deferred tax asset was recognised for the fair value adjustments that arose on transition to IFRS 9 and is being taken directly to retained earnings.
+The impact of the adoption and implementation of IFRS 9 is recognised over a period of ten years resulting in the deferred tax temporary difference.